isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 7. Take an RDS snapshot across all databases
 8. Encrypt snapshots
 9. Restore encrypted snapshots with `new-` prefix
-10. Re-create replicas and analytics users and setup
+10. Recreate replicas and analytics users and setup
 11. Rename all newly encrypted instances and their replicas back to their original names
 12. Restart all services
 13. Restart/validate analytics processes